digicert/digicert-container-signing-action/README.md

 ### Security best practices

-Review the following security considerations:
+Review the following security-related best practices:

 - Store sensitive information like keypair aliases as GitHub secrets.
 - Restrict access to your container registry.